-- —The of the matter that is causing concern and that the client has determined needs remedy.
+- The problem—The strategic, technical, and personal dimensions of the matter that is causing concern and that the client has determined needs remedy.
 Sometimes this is more opportunity than problem, but the fundamental motivation remains—there is a deficit between what is and what is desired.

-- —The negative effects of the problem or the lack of a solution.
-Usually it is the for the project more than the problem itself.
+- The consequences—The negative effects of the problem or the lack of a solution.
+Usually it is the consequences that drive the need for the project more than the problem itself.
 Thus you are wise to define how your solution not only addresses the problem, but its consequences.

-- —This is at the heart of why; the project is needed to achieve certain results.
+- The desired outcomes—This is at the heart of why; the project is needed to achieve certain results.
 Ideally, your solution addresses not only the desired technical outcomes, but the strategic and personal outcomes as well.

 With a fuller understanding of why the project is happening, you are better prepared to define the right scope and approach to achieve the desired outcomes.

 Okay, so what?
 Perhaps you're thinking your firm already does a good job delivering the projects your clients need.
 What's the added benefit of delving deeper into the purpose of the project when the client's not asking you to?
 Here are a few reasons why I think it's important:

 A deeper understanding of the why leads to better solutions.
 Technical professionals tend to be more task-oriented than goal-oriented.
 Clients are seeking results.
 Analyzing the why helps you better design the project to fulfill the client's long-term vision—the outcomes that are critical to the project's ultimate success.
 It helps push your team beyond the tendency to define the project primarily by its scope, schedule, and budget.